kevinhenryburke/scalegitbook/solution/HowMicroscopeMeetsRequirements.md

 The key however lies in the third attribute in the picture above, Microscope's **Unified Process**.
 There are 2 challenges that in many large orgs are disconnected:

-* A Process Challenge: People lack the depth of details of the org to do their jobs.
+* A Process Challenge: People do not understand the details of the structure of the org sufficiently to do their jobs.
-* A Technology Challenge: No overall structural view of the org makes change very hard to manage.
+* A Technology Challenge: No overall structural view of the org makes change very hard to manage and the Process Challenge above impossible to rectify.

 Microscope addresses these together with 2 simple principles: